Filter data

 These tools aren't available in the Summary view; you must select a dimension first.

-A dimension is a group of data, and an entity is a value within a dimension.
-For example, a dimension is Country, and the entities are Australia, the UK, and the USA.
+A *dimension* is a group of data, and an *entity* is a value within a dimension.
+For example, *Country* is a dimension, while *Australia*, *UK*, and *USA* are entities.

 Regardless of the method you use, the grid updates to display only your selected rows, and a filter tag displays in the filter bar to help you keep track of what you've done.